rustls/rustls-ffi/README.md

 Rustls doesn't do any I/O on its own.
 It provides the protocol handling, and leaves it up to the user to send and receive bytes on the network.
-Because of that it can be used equally well in a blockng or non-blocking I/O context.
+Because of that it can be used equally well in a blocking or non-blocking I/O context.
 See the [rustls documentation](https://docs.rs/rustls/) for a diagram of its input and output methods, along with a description of the TLS features it supports.